mtanvirhossain/Shopping-List/README.md

 - Verify JWT secret key is set in local.settings.json
 - Check Cosmos DB connection string is correct
 - Ensure subscription keys match between frontend and backend
+- Check session storage for JWT tokens

 #### CORS Issues
 - Verify CORS settings in host.json
 - Check that frontend URL is allowed in CORS configuration
+- Ensure dynamic CORS handling is working for your port

 #### Database Connection Issues
 - Verify Cosmos DB connection string format
 - Ensure database and containers exist with correct names
 - Check that partition keys are set to `/id` for both containers

+#### Search Issues
+- Verify item IDs exist in the database
+- Check that the user has permission to access the item
+- Ensure the GetShoppingListById endpoint is properly configured

 ## 📊 Performance Considerations